-- a The Proper Officer shall be the clerk. - b The Proper Officer shall:

-i) at least three clear days before a meeting of the council, serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed summons confirming the time, and if appropriate, instructions how to link to the remotemeeting the agenda and, ii) subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 5 days before themeeting confirming his withdrawal of it;

-Provide, in a conspicuous place or publishing on the website of the parish council, public notice of the time, place and agenda.
+- b The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee or a sub-committee. - serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to service by email), and - Provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them).